-Poverty, and the social conditions it is associated with such as street homelessness, are among the greatest challenges Canada faces.
+Poverty, and the social conditions associated with it such as street homelessness, are among the greatest challenges Canada faces.
 Indigenous people, and people living with disabilities, are disproportionately represented among those living on the streets.
 Increasingly, too many young people are joining the ranks of the homeless.
-One of the cases you will be learning about today, Association of Drug War Survivors v.
-Abbotsford, exemplifies how the law can be a powerful tool in working with marginalized people like those living on the street, to ensure that they enjoy the full measure of the equal rights and fundamental liberties guaranteed by the Charter.
+One of the panel discussions you will be hearing today focuses on how the law can be a powerful tool in working with marginalized people, to ensure that they enjoy the full measure of the equal rights and fundamental liberties guaranteed by the Charter

-Much of the BCCLA's work centers on sensitive and sometimes polarizing topics.
+Much of the BCCLA's work centres on sensitive and sometimes polarizing topics.
 It is our job to stand up for the rights of the unpopular and the dispossessed.
-We hope to challenge you to join with us in thinking critically about the world around you, the rules that structure it, and your place within it.
+We hope to challenge you to join with us in thinking critically about the world around you, the rules that structure it, and your place within it

 Equipping individuals and building communities that recognize, respect and defend the dignity of all members of our society is everyone's responsibility.
-We hope that the presentations and workshops you participate in today will help you understand the issues better, challenge your thinking in new ways, and gain an appreciation for what you can do to support and advance the causes you care about.
+The presentations and workshops you participate in today will help you understand the issues better, challenge your thinking in new ways, and gain an appreciation for what you can do to support and advance the causes you care about.